-My experience from working on my own computers enables me to help other people keep their Macs going strong.
+By 2000 my experience from working on my own computers enabled me to help other people keep their Macs going strong.
 Each time someone's cranky machine starts up and runs reliably I feel I have done something worthwhile.

 'Mac Help' also means creative concepts and production.
 My experience with words, pictures, graphics, and layouts lets me write the text, make and edit the photos and graphics, and organize and create layouts for print and/or Web.
 It is always exciting to work with a new concept and carry it forward, whether as stand-alone marketing, B2B or B2C communications, or how-to instruction materials.
 All are welcome to accept the invitation on the home page and call me for a friendly chat.

 How to make a Mac be more of a Mac

 1. You may need a later version of Mac OS X. Just one thing though, if you rely on older programs to get your work done, you need to be sure they will run on a newer version of OS X.

 2. More RAM.
 (Random Access Memory) You want at least two gigabytes of RAM for every core in your processor, and more than that won't hurt if you edit video or sound.

 3. More storage.
 Big hard drives are not very expensive, so why not install enough ‘real estate’ to hold your operating system and programs, and data?